aludwig25/academic-kickstart-best/content/talk/2020-rhythm.md

 +++
-title = "Backbeat Placement Affects Tempo Judgments" date = "2018-05-23"  # Schedule page publish date. draft = false
+title = "The Rhythm of Life is a Powerful Beat: Following Fosse's Musical, Physical, and Visual Rhythms" date = "2020-6-18"  # Schedule page publish date. draft = false

 # Talk start and end times.